Edit Scenario Secondary Screen View and Toolbars

 Control Name Displays the UI element name provided during Node Configuration.
 You can modify the UI element in this textbox.

 Alias Step If you wish to add a user-specific step or modify an existing step manually, then you can use this text box.
-For example, a login scenario where you want to add an alias step for verifying user profile details in the Dashboard, Feature file will be generated with highlighted alias step, as shown:
+For example, a login scenario where you want to add an alias step for verifying user profile details in the Dashboard, Feature file will be generated with highlighted alias step,

 Default/Custom Action Default actions are the ones readily available as part of automation framework in algoQA. algoQA platform allows you to create custom actions to incorporate your application specific testing requirements.
 You can select the default/custom action from the drop down list.
 For more information, For more information on Default Actions, refer to Default Actions and For more information on Custom Actions, refer to Custom Actions.